lchen104/blackjack-2/README.md

 6. Added the available credits to localStorage so a use's credit is still available with browser is refreshed
 7. Added a ShuffleCards() function to build a deck of (52) cards and load into an array and returns a random card into a players cards array.
 And than extrack the cards value from the image name it previously created into a players cards array.
 8. Player automatically wins when they draw 5 cards without going over 21
-9. If the player and deal gets a tie, its a PUSH.
+9. If the player and dealer gets a tie, it's a PUSH.
 10. Dealer MUST draw another card when dealer total is less than 17
 11. When player first draws an ace card, if player current cards total less than or equal to 10, player's ace card value will be set to 11.
 If current card value is over 10, player card value will be set to 1
 12. All Jack, Queen and King card values are set to 10

 ---

-- Add an even listener to listen for the e.target.textContent for the button pressed.
+- Add an event listener to listen for the e.target.textContent for the button pressed.

 ## ShuffleCards Function - Created 3 arrays: